 At STAGS, wellbeing is at the heart of all we do

 Wellbeing is defined by how we feel.
 Students should feel safe, happy, comfortable and supported.
 At STAGS, we are dedicated to making sure our students achieve a sense of belonging and a feeling of wellbeing in our community.
-This is turn enables them to focus on achieving their potential so that they can have access to the best possible life chances.
+This in turn enables them to focus on achieving their potential so that they can have access to the best possible life chances.

-Young peoples mental health is a key priority at STAGS, and we place the highest priority on ensuring that vulnerable students are well-supported and cared for.
+Young people's mental health is a key priority at STAGS, and we place the highest priority on ensuring that vulnerable students are well-supported and cared for.
 In addition, we work hard to ensure that students, staff and parents are well-educated in ways to promote positive mental health and avenues of support if help is needed.
 We are delighted to have been awarded the Emotional and Mental Wellbeing in Schools Mark for our whole school approach to mental health and positive wellbeing.
 Read what they had to say here.

 We aim to: